aspeakman/InspireHA/README.md

 hass_is_global: false
 apps:
   inspire_ha_thermostat:
     # the following 3 settings are required
     generic_thermostat: 'hall_thermostat' # unique_id of controlling generic thermostat climate platform on home assistant
     heater: 'inspire_switch' # entity id of 'heater' state object in switch domain (use switch.entity_id in configuration of generic thermostat)
     target_sensor: 'inspire_temperature' # entity id of 'target_sensor' state object in sensor domain (use sensor.entity_id in configuration of generic thermostat)
     # the following 3 settings are all optional
-    setpoint_sensor: 'inspire_setpoint' # entity id of a created state object in sensor domain to reflect set point of inspire remote device
+    setpoint_sensor: 'inspire_setpoint' # entity id of a state object in sensor domain to reflect set point of inspire remote device (it will be created for you)
     manual_only: false # default true = only transfer settings from generic thermostat if remote thermostat is in Manual/On mode (not following a program)
     poll_cron_mins: '3,8,13,18,23,28,33,38,43,48,53,58' # cron minutes past the hour for polling the remote thermostat - default '*/5'
     inspire_ha:
       api_key: !secret inspire_ha_api_key
       user_name: !secret inspire_ha_user_name
       password: !secret inspire_ha_password
       #device_name: # if set this must match the Unit Name as specified in Setup on the inspire web site, otherwise it uses the first device available
       #cache_secs: 60 # default secs to store data before refreshing information from inspire API
       #api_url: 'https://www.inspirehomeautomation.co.uk/client/api1_4/api.php' # default
 ```